Tiramisu Recipe and More

-A tiramisu recipe seemed to me to be one of the authentic Italian dessert recipes.
-I started thinking back to when I first made one of these Italian desserts.
-I could only go back to the “nineties”.
+When I learned how to make a tiramisu recipe it seemed to me to be one of the authentic Italian desserts.
+I started thinking back to when I first made one of these desserts and I could only go back to the “nineties”.

-Despite how elegant the tiramisu recipe appears and how delicious the taste is, it is not hard to make.
-With a casing and layers of saturated light airy ladyfingers and a wonderful creaming filling of mascarpone cheese, this is one of the most requested Italian desserts.
+Despite how elegant the tiramisu recipe appears and how delicious the taste, it is not hard to make.
+With layers of saturated light airy ladyfingers and a wonderful creaming filling of mascarpone cheese, this is one of the most requested Italian desserts.
 The light ladyfingers are made with eggs, sugar and flour; after baking they are trimmed for easy fitting in a pan or molds.
 No matter what alcohol is used or what flavors you add to the filling, this dessert is a sight to behold.
 And eat!

 Filling for Tiramisu recipe: